mirorauhala/rclone-js-api/Readme.md

-# JavaScript api for rclone rc
+# rclone rc api for TypeScript/JavaScript

 This is a javascript api to access the [rclone rc](https://rclone.org/rc) api.